tthorntone/AdNauseam-Wiki/Notes on memory benchmarks, selfies.md

 So in essence you won't obtain the same memory figures which I used in my published benchmarks if you caused µBlock to go through memory-churning before looking at the memory figures.

-Reloading all the filters is quite a memory-churning operation.
+Reloading all the filters is the most severe memory-churning operation in µBlock.
 Here are operations which causes all the filters to be reloaded:

 - Launching or restarting µBlock (obviously).
 - Changing the selection of filter lists.